 In a bowl sift together the flour, baking powder, salt and cocoa, then whisk well to distribute everything evenly.

-Beat together the eggs and sugar really well.
+Beat together the eggs and sugar until lightened a little and very well combined (about 30 seconds if using a handheld electric beater)..
 Add the vanilla and melted butter and beat again.

 Use a spoon to stir through half of the flour mixture.
 Pour in the milk and 1 cup only of the condensed milk.
 Stir gently until almost combined (don’t over-stir at this point).
 Add the rest of the flour mixture and stir through until almost combined then add half of the Tim Tam chunks and gently fold through the batter.
 Pour the batter into your prepared tin.
 Evenly sprinkle the remaining Tim Tam chunks over the top of the batter and then drizzle over the remaining condensed milk.